InsightDataScience/Parsing-Workshop/README.md

 # Parsing-Workshop

-This is Insight's Workshop to help our DevOps Fellows prepare for Log Parsing Intervies.
+This is Insight's Workshop to help our DevOps Fellows prepare for Log Parsing Interviews.